devbmv/home-control/README.md

 ### Disclaimer

-This project, **Smart Home Control**, is intended solely for **educational purposes**.
-The author of this project assumes **no liability or responsibility** for any damage, harm, or unintended consequences that may arise from the use, modification, or deployment of this software.
+This project, **Smart Home Control**, is intended solely for **educational purposes**, created by a student as part of a learning experience.
+The author of this project assumes **no liability or responsibility** for any damage, harm, or unintended consequences that may arise from the use, modification, or deployment of this software.More  **significant improvements and refinements** are required for it to become a fully functioning home control ecosystem.
 Users who choose to implement this software or integrate it into their systems do so **at their own risk**.

 - This project is provided "as-is" without any warranties, guarantees, or assurances regarding its safety, reliability, or fitness for a particular purpose.
 - Any damage caused by improper use, setup, or integration into third-party devices or networks is **solely the responsibility** of the user.